waynodiablo/Oystercard/pills/clojure.md

 Notice also how the returned headers are maps too!
 Using simple data structures such as vectors and maps to represent more complex data is very common in Clojure.
 It embodies the principle that it is [better to have 100 functions operate on one data structure than 10 functions on 10 data structures ](http://stackoverflow.com/questions/6016271/why-is-it-better-to-have-100-functions-operate-on-one-data-structure-than-10-fun)

 Take a look at the [Clojure cheatsheet](http://clojure.org/cheatsheet) to see the variety of functions that have **already been written** to operate on Clojure's simple data structures.
-Understanding how to use these will instantly make you a productive Clojure programmer.
+Understanding how to use these will instantly make you a more productive Clojure programmer.

 ## Maps as Arguments